karandepale/EmployeePayroll-App/README.md

 Employee Payroll Application

+It is a fully Working and responsive Dynamic website for small device.
+Using LocalStorage.

 Tech stack:- HTML5 , CSS3 , Java script.
 Functionality:- Employee payroll form with USername, Profile, Gender, Department, Salary, StartDate , Notes.